jan3dev/aqua-test-scripts/README.md

 # Testing on Testnet and Mainnet
 ## Testnet Testing 🛠️
-Testnet is a safe environment for testing without any real financial impact.
-Here's how to get started:

 ### **Steps to Test on Testnet:**
-1. Ensure you have version 0.2.0 of the app installed.
+1. Ensure you have minimum version 0.2.0 of the app installed.
 2. Tap the settings header five times to unlock experimental features.
 3. Enable Testnet from the experimental features menu.
 4. Close and reopen the app.
 5. Look for the Bitcoin Testnet price—it confirms you're in Testnet!

-By following these steps, you can confirm that you are testing in a safe environment without any real financial implication.
-Perfect for trying new features!

 ### Useful Links for Testnet Testing 🌐
 - https://liquidtestnet.com/faucet